 Anyway, where were we?

-Ah yes, Matilda’s story makes it clear why lying’s a BAD idea.
+Ah yes, Matilda’s story makes it clear why telling untruths is a BAD idea.
 Time to find a solution to the second problem.

 2. Help them feel safe enough to tell you anything